 American Addiction Centers recognizes that addiction — whether involving alcohol, prescription drugs, illicit drugs, or food (as in binge eating) — is a disease.
 What this means for you or your loved one seeking treatment at an AAC facility is that we approach every individual as a whole person who is full of unique strengths and potential.
 We provide Dual Diagnosis (co-occurring disorders) treatment to help individuals overcome their struggles with addiction that are impeding his or her potential.

 Addiction does, in fact, function as a disease, in that it attacks the mid-brain resulting in neurological dysfunction.
-According to the American Society of Addiction Medicine (ASAM) addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.
-When the brain’s circuitry is dysfunctional, it impacts an individual not only on a biological level but also on a psychological and social level as well.
+According to the American Society of Addiction Medicine (ASAM) addiction is a primary, chronic disease of brain reward, motivation, memory, and related circuitry.
+When the brain’s circuitry is dysfunctional, it impacts an individual not only on a biological level but also on a psychological and social level.
 It also has a consistent set of symptoms, such as distorted thinking, impaired decision making or ability to recognize a growing problem, physiological substance dependence, and craving.
 According to ASAM, addiction is a progressive disease and without the active participation in a recovery-based program, addiction can result in disability or premature death.

 Addiction — whether it involves alcohol, prescription drugs, illicit drugs or binge eating — is a disease.